Willamette Zone

 CLACKAMAS RIVER: steelhead, Chinook, coho

-Summer steelhead are still around, along with some spring Chinook, though they are now mostly in the "spawner phase" of their life cycle.
+Summer steelhead are still available in the lower Clackamas River from the mouth upstream to River Mill Dam in Estacada.
 Coho have arrived in high numbers and more fish are on the way.
 With that, expect a lot of pressure on the river.

 Eagle Creek (Clackamas River) closedto all angling effective Sept.
 27 through Oct.
 31 to provide coho with a safe resting area during current low flows.
 Closure is from SE Dowty Road downstream to the Clackamas River confluence.